Komnenos: Later family

 Another branch of the family, descendants of Constantine Angelos, founded the Despotate of Epirus in 1204, under Michael I Komnenos Doukas, great-grandson of Emperor Alexios I. This branch adopted the surnames Komnenos Doukas and are known as such in modern scholarship.
 Helena Doukaina Komnene, a child of that branch of the family, married Guy I de la Roche thereby uniting the Komnenos and the de la Roche houses, with Komnenos family members eventually becoming Dukes of Athens.

 One renegade member of the family, also named Isaac Komnenos, established a separate "empire" on Cyprus in 1184, which lasted until 1191, when the island was taken from him by Richard I of England during the Third Crusade.
 His daughter, called the Damsel of Cyprus, married Thierry of Flanders during the Fourth Crusade and tried to claim the island.

 When the Byzantine Empire was restored in 1261 at Constantinople, it was ruled by a family closely related to the Komnenoi, the Palaiologoi.
 The Palaiologoi ruled until the fall of Constantinople to the Ottoman Turks in 1453.

 The last descendant of the dynasty is often considered to have been John Komnenos Molyvdos, a distinguished Ottoman Greek scholar and physician, who became metropolitan bishop of Side and Dristra, and died in 1719.
+During the Ottoman period, the name "Komnenos", like that of the Byzantine imperial dynasties of Laskaris and Palaiologos, began to be given as a first name.
+These names often were turned into surnames, whence many modern-day bearers of the name.

-In 1782, the Corsican Greek notable Demetrio Stefanopoli obtained letters patent from Louis XVI of France recognizing him as the descendant and heir of the Emperors of Trebizond.
+Many later Greeks claimed Komnenian descent, but this is almost certainly fiction.
+This is the case for Patriarch Dionysios IV of Constantinople and the scholar Niccolò Comneno Papadopoli in the 17th century.
+Likewise, in 1782, the Corsican Greek notable Demetrio Stefanopoli obtained letters patent from Louis XVI of France recognizing him as the descendant and heir of the Emperors of Trebizond, but such a descent is a later invention.

-Komnenian ancestry in Western Europe

-Irene Angelina, daughter of Isaac II Angelos and thus a descendant of Alexios I Komnenos, married Philip of Swabia (1177–1208), the King of Germany.
-From this union many of the royal and aristocratic families of Western Europe can trace a line of descent.